dangphu2412/sql-training/README.md

         - Efficient Search: Each level of the index narrows down the search space, leading to faster query performance.
         - Scalability: Multilevel indexing scales well with very large datasets because it organizes the index entries in a hierarchical manner.

+Index types:
+- Unique Index: Ensures that the indexed columns do not contain duplicate values.
+- Non-Unique Index: Allows duplicate values in the indexed columns.
+- Composite Index: An index that is created on multiple columns.
+- Clustered Index: Determines the physical order of data in a table.
+When a table has a clustered index, the rows are stored on disk in the order of the index key.
+- Non-Clustered Index: A non-clustered index, on the other hand, does not alter the physical order of the rows in the table.
+Instead, it creates a separate structure within the table that contains a sorted list of key values and pointers to the corresponding rows.
+- Bitmap Index: A bitmap index is a special type of index that stores the values of the indexed columns as bitmaps.
+Each bit in the bitmap represents a distinct value in the column, and the bit is set to 1 if the value is present in the row and 0 if it is not.

+Advance index types:
+- Function-Based Index: A function-based index is an index that is created based on the result of a function or expression applied to one or more columns in the table.
+- Spatial Index: A spatial index is an index that is created on spatial data types, such as points, lines, or polygons.
+It is used to optimize queries that involve spatial operations, such as finding points within a certain distance of a given location.
+- Full-Text Index: A full-text index is an index that is created on one or more columns that contain text data.
+It is used to optimize queries that involve full-text search operations, such as searching for specific words or phrases in a large body of text.
+- Partial Index: A partial index is an index that is created on a subset of rows in a table that meet a specific condition.
+It is used to optimize queries that involve only a subset of the data in the table.
+- Covering Index: A covering index is an index that includes all the columns required to satisfy a query, so the query can be resolved by looking only at the index without accessing the table data.
+- Filtered Index: A filtered index is an index that is created on a subset of rows in a table that meet a specific condition.
+It is used to optimize queries that involve only a subset of the data in the table.
+- Index-Organized Table: An index-organized table is a type of table that stores data in an index structure, rather than in a separate data structure.
+The index-organized table is organized based on the primary key, and the data rows are stored in the leaf nodes of the index.
+- Reverse Key Index: A reverse key index is an index that is created by reversing the bytes of the indexed columns before storing them in the index.
+It is used to reduce index block contention and improve performance in high-concurrency environments.
+- Descending Index: A descending index is an index that is created in descending order on the indexed columns.
+It is used to optimize queries that require sorting the results in descending order.
+- Invisible Index: An invisible index is an index that is not visible to the optimizer when generating query plans.
+It is used to test the impact of dropping an index without actually dropping it.
+- Global Index: A global index is an index that is created on a partitioned table, and it spans all partitions of the table.
+It is used to optimize queries that involve the entire table.
+- Local Index: A local index is an index that is created on a partitioned table, and it is specific to a single partition of the table.
+It is used to optimize queries that involve only a subset of the data in the table.
+- Partitioned Index: A partitioned index is an index that is created on a partitioned table, and it is partitioned in the same way as the table.
+It is used to optimize queries that involve only a subset of the data in the table.

 ## Features of Indexing
+When building indexing, be consider on:
+- The cardinality
+- Selectivity
+- Uniqueness of the indexing columns can be taken into account

+When non-contiguous data blocks are stored in an index, it can result in index fragmentation, which makes the index less effective.
+Regular index maintenance, such as defragmentation and reorganization, can decrease fragmentation.